anonymous3141/anonymous3141.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I enjoy solving fun problems, especially if they involve math and computers.
-Currently, I am interested in machine learning, with a particular emphasis on generative modelling and its applications.
-Problems I am interested in include:
+I enjoy solving problems, especially if they involve math and computers.
+Currently, I work in machine learning, with a particular emphasis on generative modelling and its applications.
+Problems that interest me include:

 - What are the most effective approaches for modelling different (multi)-modalities of data — diffusion, autoregressive, or more novel alternatives?